Imagine how much easier it would be to choose the right hair products if you understood what the key ingredients actually do.

 Polymers are regularly used in cosmetics, skincare, and hair care products to help improve the overall product aesthetics as well as its stability.

 Furthermore, they help form a protective film over skin or hair surfaces.
-In particular, for items designed for use on hair such as shampoo and conditioner, polymers can add strength to hair fibers while also improving its health and sensorial feel.1, 2-3
+In particular, for items designed for use on hair, such as shampoo and conditioner, polymers can add strength to hair fibers while also improving their health and sensorial feel.
+1, 2-3

 Polymers and Polymerization